-A. Submit a one-page cover letter that responds to each of the following requirements:
+A. Submit a one-page cover letter that responds to the following:

-- List the title(s) and composer(s) of the specific work(s) programmed during the 2015-2016 season that created the adventurous stretch.
-Explain specifically why programming the work(s) in question were a strech for your organization.
+- List the title(s) and composer(s) of the specific work(s) programmed during the 2018-2019 season that created the adventurous stretch.
+Explain specifically why programming the work(s) in question were a strech for your organization and your audience.

-B. Submit PDFs of all printed concert programs your chorus presented in the 2015-2016 season.
-You may only submit works from your most recently completed season, whether you define your season according to a calendar year (2016) or academic year (Fall 2015 - Spring 2016).
-Concert program photocopies should be prepared according to the following guidelines:
+B. Submit a list of all the works your chorus presented in the 2018-2019 season.
+You may only submit works from your most recently completed season, whether you define your season according to a calendar year (2019) or academic year (Fall 2018 - Spring 2019).
+The list should be prepared according to the following guidelines:

 C. Submit a representative recording and separate playlist following these guidelines: